innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 #                                             Novelty
 1. We made Nanocomposite paint coating by using **Novel magnesium oxide (MgO)-polyvinylidene fluoride (PVDF) polymer** , comparatively provides the cool air which is used to attain the required temperature by low power consumption.
 2. Here we using innovative fuzzy logic controller parameters and dynamic power gain parameters, thus we can able to change the RPM of the fan based on our needs.
+3. we can able to maintain the room in constant temperature throughout the day & there will be no need to operate to fan in full speed during night time.
+A small step to sustainability development.